-A collaborative clinical study between the Garvan Institute of Medical Research and Diabetes Neuromathix, ‘Machine-Intelligent Artificial Pancreas System’, part-funded by JDRF Australia under its Australian Type 1 Diabetes Clinical Research Network Pilot and Feasibility Grants began, following ethics approval.
+Preparation for a collaborative clinical study between the Garvan Institute of Medical Research and Diabetes Neuromathix, ‘Machine-Intelligent Artificial Pancreas System’, part-funded by JDRF Australia under its Australian Type 1 Diabetes Clinical Research Network Pilot and Feasibility Grants began, following ethics approval.

 The June 2013 edition of Australasian Science magazine is running a feature article on the simulation demonstration of the Neuromathix Artificial Pancreas:

 A licence agreement has been signed between NeuroTech Research Pty Ltd and Diabetes Neuromathix Pty Ltd (DNx), awarding to DNx a permanent exclusive worldwide licence for all commercial diabetes applications of the Neuromathix algorithms.

 Following the successful demonstration of the prototype Neuromathix artificial pancreas software, a diabetes-dedicated spin-off company, Diabetes Neuromathix Pty Ltd, has been formed as the commercialisation vehicle for this technology, to take it through clinical trials, regulatory approvals, to market and beyond.